AnonymouslyFast/AnonymouslyFast/README.md

    -> I started my programming journey when i was 13 doing Minecraft Servers in a Minecraft programming language called [Skript](https://github.com/SkriptLang/Skript)

 **My Projects** <br>
-Right now I am currently making a game called EcoZero with other developers.
-We have a group, you can call it a game stuido even though we don't have a published game yet.
-Our game studio is called EcoProjects and on Github our org is EcoStudios.
+Right now I am working on varius projects that will lead to me learning more!
+Some include making a game in Unity with a few people, making Java plugins to further expand my knowlage with Java, and a freelance developer working for more than one person.

 **Contact me!** <br>